Will it be chaotic? Yes. Will it be stressful? It can be. Will it be worth it? Totally.

 All day camps are a little different, depending on your council and camp.
-But they all share a common theme: Day-camp programs help make Cub Scouting a more positive experience for boys.
+But they all share a common theme: Day-camp programs help make Cub Scouting a more positive experience for boys and girls.
 Three Cub Scouting experts share why:

 A Time to Try New Things